Domestic violence survivors can attain criminal and civil protection or restraining order for protecting themselves from any abuse further.

 The following orders may also extend protection to other family members, visitation, and custody of children, pets, and current romantic partners of the victim.

-- Peaceful Contract Provision permits the abuser to communicate peacefully with the victim on limited reasons such as transfer of visitation rights and care of the child.
+• Peaceful Contract Provision permits the abuser to communicate peacefully with the victim for limited reasons, such as transferring visitation rights and caring for the child.

-- Move out Provision provides the police to requests the abuser to move out of the house shared with the victim.
+• Move out Provision provides the police with the to request the abuser move out of the house shared with the victim.

-- Firearms Provision disallows abusers from purchasing any firearm and requests him/her to surrender guns in possession.
+• Firearms Provision disallows abusers from purchasing any firearm and requests him/them to surrender guns in possession.

-Violation of these protection orders can be treated as misdemeanors, felony, or contempt of the court and observes strict penalties.
+Violating these protection orders can be treated as a misdemeanor, felony, or contempt of the court and observes strict penalties.

 Whom can you contact for protection orders?

-You can fill the required legal papers and obtain a protection order from your local court.
+You can fill out the required legal papers and obtain a protection order from your local court.

 For a free review of your case, you can contact a domestic violence attorney who will follow the present state law and help you with evidence against the abuser.